 Radha Madhav Temple is the biggest temple near Kanak Vrindavan Garden complex in Kanak Ghati, Jaipur.
-I have already written a post on Natwar Ji Temple, the other temple in Kanak Vrindavan temple complex.
-You can read history of Kanak Vrindavan in that post.
-Radha Madhav Temple is dedicated to the Lord Krishna and his consort Radha ji.
+Earlier, I wrote a post on Natwar Ji Temple, the second temple in Kanak Vrindavan Garden.
+I have detailed the history of Kanak Vrindavan Temples in the article.
+Radha Madhav Temple is dedicated to Lord Krishna and his consort Radha Ji.

 As per the popular opinion, it’s an assumption the idol of Lord Govind Dev Ji was ensconced at Radha Madhav Temple in 1714 AD before moving it into the existing Govind Devji Temple.
 There are no official records to prove this though; this is merely an assumption based on the re-construction of events.
 For this reason, Radha Madhav Temple at Kanak Vrindavan is also called Old Govind Devji Temple in Jaipur.

 The temple follows an architectural style similar to Natwar Ji Temple.

 Radha Madhav Temple is bigger than the Natwar Ji Temple.
 The sanctum is on the first floor, while the ground floor has several rooms.
 The temple faces east direction; the staircase for the entrance, however, is from the north.